Hungary: Geography

 The Duna–Tisza köze and Tiszántúl are characterised mainly by the Great Hungarian Plain (Alföld), which stretches across most of the eastern and southeastern areas of the country.
-To the north of the plain are the foothills of the Carpathians in a wide band near the Slovakian border.
+To the north of the plain are the foothills of the Carpathians in a wide band near the Slovak border.
 The Kékes at 1014 m is the tallest mountain in Hungary and is found there.

 Phytogeographically, Hungary belongs to the Central European province of the Circumboreal Region within the Boreal Kingdom.
 According to the WWF, the territory of Hungary belongs to the terrestrial ecoregion of Pannonian mixed forests.

 Climate

 Hungary has a temperate seasonal climate, with generally warm summers with low overall humidity levels but frequent rain showers and cold snowy winters.
 Average annual temperature is 9.7 °C. Temperature extremes are 41.9 °C on 20 July 2007 at Kiskunhalas in the summer and -35 °C on 16 February 1940 at Miskolc in the winter.
 Average high temperature in the summer is 23 to 28 °C and average low temperature in the winter is -3 to -7 °C. The average yearly rainfall is approximately 600 mm.